usamaejaz/prayertimes-desktop/README.md

 ```
 npm run dist
 ```
-This will create installer for current OS (32 & 64 bit)
+This will create installer for Windows and Linux (32 & 64 bit)

 ### Technology Used